ltskinner/machine-learning/books/linear_algebra_optimization_for_ml/CHAPTER_2.md

   - col space: the vector space spanned by the columns of nxd matrix A
   - spans must be the same
   - because spans are the same, their projections have to the the same
-34.
+34. singular value decomp
-35. basically, ro reflect across a line, need to use 2theta
+35. basically, to reflect across a line, need to use 2theta
 36.
 37. because upper triangular, inverse will also be upper triangular
   - for non-diagonal entries, can simply invert the block